hongbinandjames/robotics/readme.md

 ## Project Description
-Robotics team at High Tower Trail Middle School in Cobb County of Georgia was founded by in 2022.
+Robotics team at High Tower Trail Middle School in Cobb County of Georgia was founded by Joseph Giunta in 2022.
 This code repository contains the code the robotics team write.

 ## Code Repository Structure